stevehanstudio/piRNA_workflow/CHIP-seq/DATASET_RECOMMENDATIONS.md

 - **Old sequencing technology** (likely from early 2000s)
 - **Requires extremely lenient parameters** to retain any reads

+> **⚠️ Warning**: These datasets are primarily for testing pipeline functionality.
+For production analysis, use high-quality datasets as recommended below.

 ## Recommended High-Quality Datasets

 ### 🎯 **Option 1: Recent ENCODE Datasets (Recommended)**